adkelley/javascript-to-purescript/tut14/README.md

-# You've been using Functors
+# You've been using Functors!
 ![series banner](../resources/glitched-abstract.jpg)

 > *This is* **Tutorial 14** *in the series* **Make the leap from JavaScript to PureScript**.
 Be sure